 06 Mar Recap: ING Innovation Studio Demo Day 3.0

-Thursday February 23, ING Bank hosted a demo day to present the great projects and companies that are incubated in the ING Innovation Studio in Amsterdam.
+On Thursday 23rd February, ING Bank hosted a demo day to present the great projects and companies that are incubated in the ING Innovation Studio in Amsterdam.

 We are pleased to see the positive results of the ING innovation programme and we look forward to the next generation of great fintech firms.
 Congratulations to all graduates!